Guozheng-Ma/DA-in-visualRL/README.md

 <div id="2" >

 ## :triangular_flag_on_post: How to Leverage the Augmented Data in Visual RL?

+The aim of data augmentation (DA) is to increase the amount and diversity of the original training data, so that agents can learn more efficient and robust policies.
+Thus, a primary focus of previous research is to design effective augmentation approaches。

 ![How to Leverage the Augmented Data in Visual RL?](https://github.com/Guozheng-Ma/DA-in-visualRL/blob/ad52aed2af3bb78d4929f9ede19c05ae259bcae7/Image/How%20to%20Leverage%20the%20Augmented%20Data.png)

 <div id="3" >